hivesolutions/appier/doc/requests.md

     return "hello from %s" % name
 ```

-You can also specify the default value used for when the
+You can also specify the default value used when the
 value is undefined, as well as how to cast the value being retrieved:

 ```python